javor454/go-trial-excercise/README.md

         - waitgroup for workers
     - V3
         - sync.Pool for Products (not for xml decoder - this requires reseting the decoder which is not supported by its api)
+    - V4
+        - limit buffer for jobs and results to number of workers, count found colors per each worker, then sumup results from workers in main goroutine
+    - V5
+        - when traversing xml tokens, search for "Color" tokens instead of "Product", then decode only color tag instead of whole product
+    - V6
+        - load whole file into memory and replace xml parser with regex
+        - is not optimal for big xml files

 - Fan-in / Fan-out
     - Start multiple goroutines to process files concurrently
     - Collect results using channels